Advocacy: Lending Our Voice

 - Most women in prison, 62%, are mothers of minor children.
 These women are more likely than fathers in prison to be the primary caretakers of their children, so the increasing number of women in prisons means more family disruption and insecurity.

 - Economically, women with a history of incarceration face particularly difficult obstacles when they return to their communities.
 They face the gender wage gap.
 And once released, the collateral consequences of incarceration make finding work, housing and financial support even more difficult.
 Justice-Involved Women cite employment, education and life skills as the biggest needs upon community re-entry.

 Access to all occupations - including science, technology, engineering, math fields and trades careers - offers women a shot at earning a livable wage.
-However, as of now, the pipeline for male workers in many of these fields doesn't exist.
+However, as of now, the pipeline for female workers in many of these fields doesn't exist.